VegetableDaun/DIP/README.md

+# DIP
-# DIP is test some GANS models.
+DIP is test some GANS models.